 So then how do we face this inner demon?

 Clear your mind and accept what you feel without resisting it.
 Then once the mind has become open, it then has the capacity for new thoughts and beliefs to replace the old ones.

 Logically speaking, we are often more open to accepting a change in mentality; if the new information being contemplated, is close to what we already understand.
 Therefore, we must find a way to convince ourselves the desired change is possible.
 One way this could be done is through setting yourself SMART goals which I explained in the previous post.
-However, another way to tackle this is to improve the way you relate to yourself and improve your self-belief.
-This can be done by taking up creative hobbies.

 Creative hobbies can be anything from gardening to playing a musical instrument.
 In my experience, when I played the violin it helped me to ease my stress, reinforced my sense of personal fulfillment and reinforced the idea that I can achieve anything.
 This is because when you play an instrument it acts as an outlet for repressed dreams, wishes and desires.
 It allows you to express your emotions and offers a constructive way of venting and clearing your mind without the negative consequences.